kennethlove/django-shapeshifter/README.md

 You use `django-shapeshifter` just like you use Django's built-in class-based views.
 You should be able to use the provided views with most mixins you're already using in your project, such as `LoginRequiredMixin`.
-Certain mixins may not work, such as `SuccessMessageMixin`, which is trigged on the `form_valid()` method.
+Certain mixins may have to be refactored, such as `SuccessMessageMixin`, which is trigged on the `form_valid()` method.

 Let's look at using the view with a few standard forms: